 Walk of Stars

-is fun, but it’s long, and crowded and do not expect to capture a photo without someone else being in the way.
+Walk of Stars is fun, but it’s long, and crowded.
+Don’t expect to capture a photo without someone else being in the way.
 It is bigger than you would think, with 2600 hundred stars and spans over 15 blocks.
 If there are specific stars you want to see, I suggest finding their location online and then making sure you hit those spots, because they can be easy to walk by with all the crowds and you can walk a long way thinking you are still on the hunt after you’ve already passed it.

 The hotel was opened in 1927 and is the oldest operating hotel in 1927.
 It’s been highly recommended by many, but I haven’t gone inside.